brunoodutra/Biosignals_edge_IA/README.md

 ## Notes

-- All training files have been tested and validated within the **Foxconn's High Performance Computing (HPC)**, EDGE-IA codes for the embedded system have been applied to an EDGE device for validation in this eviroment.
+- All training files have been tested and validated within the **High Performance Computing (HPC)**, EDGE-IA codes for the embedded system have been applied to an EDGE device for validation in this eviroment.

 - The pipelines use public HD-EMG and EEG-SSVEP signal databases available in the **"/root/data/data/"** folder of the HPC and are therefore not present in this repository, but they can be accessed through this path with the HPC.